Data Logging

 performs logging synchronously on the same thread that is executing the Operator::compute

-call.
-In cases where logging overhead may be non-negligable (e.g. logging tensor contents to disk), a different design with asynchronous logging managed by dedicated logging threads will likely be advantageous.
-An example of such an AsyncDataLoggerResource
+In cases where logging overhead may be non-negligible (e.g. logging tensor contents to disk), the AsyncDataLoggerResource

 The BasicConsoleLogger